jantongiovanni/flix_demo_03/README.md

 The following **required** functionality is completed:

-- [ ] User can tap a cell to see a detail view (+5pts)
+- [x] User can tap a cell to see a detail view (+5pts)
-- [ ] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView (+5pts)
+- [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView (+5pts)

 The following **stretch** features are implemented:

-- [ ] User can tap a poster in the collection view to see a detail screen of that movie (+3pts)
+- [in progress] User can tap a poster in the collection view to see a detail screen of that movie (+3pts)
 - [ ] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer (+3pts)
 - [ ] Customize the navigation bar (+1pt)
 - [ ] List in any optionals you didn't finish from last week (+1-3pts)